AskMeAgain/streamdeck4p/README.md

 To shutdown the script, press CTRL + C, kill it via SIGINT or via the script itself

     python3 streamdeck4p.py --exit

+## FontAwesome

+[FontAwesome](https://github.com/FortAwesome/Font-Awesome) is also integrated into this script.
+If you want to display font awesome icons instead of pictures just display a text only, and prefix the **unicode** font awesome icon with "fa->".
+Also the F needs to be in uppercase:

+    "text": "fa->\uF2b9"